nodeminderjs/NodeMinder.js/README.md

 ## Requirements

-* The system is designed to use modern hardware.
+* This system is designed to use modern hardware, not legacy old hardware.

 ## Release 0.1.0

 ### Release notes

+* Fully refactor of the image capture routines, image change detection, frames distribution and recording.
+These changes were made to make the system more modular, to easily accept the addition of new image capture (DVR) cards and devices hardware.
 * Alarms
 * Registry
-* Redis

 ## Setup